 Influence of media and advertising

-When children feel stressed and out of control (perhaps they’ve changed school, lost a family member, their parents are getting divorced, they’ve been sexually abused), they may develop anorexia as a way to exert control over their emotions.
+When children feel stressed and out of control for a variety of reasons, they may develop anorexia as a way to exert control over their emotions.

-For Rina, whose father was abusive towards her mother and was also verbally abusive to her about any weight she gained, control was critical.
-“When I controlled what I ate, I could lose weight and by losing weight I pleased the people around me,” she says.
-“Obsessing about weight, where the obsession becomes all-consuming, becomes the perfect distraction from underlying problems,”confirms Rogers.
+For Rina, whose father was abusive towards her mother and was verbally abusive to her about any weight she gained, control was critical.
+“When I controlled what I ate, I could lose weight, and by losing weight I pleased the people around me,” she says.
+“Obsessing about weight, where the obsession becomes all-consuming, becomes the perfect distraction from underlying problems,” confirms Rogers.

 Be a role model

-What are the warning signs that your child could be developing an eating disorder?
+The warning signs that your child could be developing an eating disorder include:

-- constantly talks about her weight and that of others
+- constantly talking about their weight and that of others

-- wears oversized clothing to hide weight loss.
+- wearing oversized clothing to hide weight loss.